 It is unlikely that an exclusive transit lane would be justifiable along the entire length of Estero Boulevard.
 In those segments with adequate right-of-way for a new lane, transit vehicles can operate in mixed traffic with little or no problem.
 In segments with inadequate right-of-way, the tradeoffs with other potential users of the same space will limit the opportunities for exclusive transit lanes.

 However, there are many other design features that can be included on Estero Boulevard to encourage transit ridership.
-The most obvious is providing shaded and comfortable trolley stops where complete schedules are available.
+The most obvious is providing shaded and comfortable trolley stops, where the number of minutes until the next trolley arrives is posted and complete schedules are available.
 These can be considered during the design phase for each segment of Estero Boulevard.